 When I stepped behind the curtain into Iran, I discovered an amazing, beautiful world.
 This is not a world of hatred, but one dominated by kindness.
 There was not a focus on revenge, but a focus on forgiveness.

-The hospitality began upon arrival at the airport in Tehran.
+The hospitality began upon arrival in Tehran.
 The Iranian man sitting in the same row on the airplane and his friend escorted me through to retrieving my luggage, giving me his card should I need anything.
-It felt like I was famous with personal bodyguards!
+It was like being famous with personal bodyguards!
 I would receive many numbers and invitations throughout my journey.
 Although it was 2 in the morning, Iman, a graduate student from my host university, was there to personally drive me to the 5 star Espinas Palace Hotel, about an hour away.

 Tehran is a huge, vibrant city of over 8 million.
 What immediately stood out were the snow-capped mountains, parks and beautiful landscaping.
 Iranians work long hours, and evenings are a time of gathering outdoors.
 I loved seeing all the people in parks sitting in circles on blankets with food in the middle, and children playing nearby.
 Family is a core value.
 There is such a relaxed, community-oriented atmosphere walking through these public spaces.
 This is a grassroots expression of the essence of restorative justice as a way of living.

 On my first day, I walked from my hotel to nearby Parvaz Park.
 I saw a group of women sitting in a circle having a picnic.
 I asked if I could take a picture, and they immediately invited me to join them.
 They didn’t speak English and I didn’t speak Farsi, but we had a wonderful time.
 We took pictures, drank tea and talked about their children.
 They insisted I leave with a bag of their homemade food.